channingwalton/transaction-monad/README.md

 # The Transaction Monad

-The Transaction Monad represents a transactional operation that may or may not be successful (much like Either), with post run operations to run depending on success or failure.
+The Transaction Monad represents a transactional operation that may or may not be successful (much like Either), with functions to run depending on the success or failure of the transaction.

 In several projects we ended up with a monad transformer stack of the form: